w8t/stake-packs-manager/README.md

 ## Disclaimer ⚠️

-This tool is for educational purposes.
-Please gamble responsibly and never bet more than you can afford to lose.
+This tool is provided for educational and entertainment purposes only.
+Gambling involves risk, and you should never bet more than you can afford to lose.
 The authors are not responsible for any losses incurred while using this tool.
+Please gamble responsibly and be aware of your local laws regarding online gambling.

 ## Support 💬